Despite glitches, AT&T’s DirecTV Now hits 200,000 subscribers in its first month

 With ‘Dear Angelica,’ Oculus finds a story worthy of the VR medium

-AT&T’s new live TV streaming service DirecTV Now has been off to a shaky start in terms of the service’s performance, but that hasn’t stemmed the flow of sign-ups, AT&T reports.
+AT&T’s new live TV streaming service DirecTV Now has been off to a shaky start in terms of performance, but that hasn’t stemmed the flow of sign-ups, AT&T reports.
 The company said the service added more than 200,000 subscribers in its first month of operations.

 These details were included in an SEC filing for the quarter ending on December 31, 2016.
 DirecTV Now launched on November 30, 2016.